hugelm/Website-Comingsoon/README.md

 Updates remote server (based on secrets) files on every push to "main" branch or when triggered manually.

-Secrets are stored on GitHub in Settings/Secrets and variables/Actions/Repository secrets.
+Secrets are stored on GitHub under "Settings/Security and quality/Actions".

 ## Docker